 One of them was called Saturnalia and it was held in the honour of Saturn, the God of Agriculture and many other things, such as destruction, liberation, periodic renewal (similar jobs as the ones held by the older god Moksha, from the Sanskrit tradition).
-Saturnalia was taking place roughly from 17 to 23 of December.
+Saturnalia took place roughly from 17 to 23 of December.
 This very famous Roman festival was celebrating time, just like we do today at the end of the year, when we look back to what we did and we look forward to what we want to do.

 Another festival called Dies Natalis Solis Invicti, the days of the birth of the invincible Sun is also controversial, some attributing it to the birth of Mithras, the Persian god of light, started on 25 of December and lasting through January 1st.

-So I’d like to think that maybe this story could have originated before the time when people built sanctuaries to help them measure time.
-Imagine life in the Central and Northern Europe anytime between 2-11,000 years ago, they had very cold climate in winter, temperatures dropping to negative, snow covering everything and the worst season to survive through was wintertime.
+Maybe the story of Christmas originated before the time when people built sanctuaries to help them measure time.
+Imagine life in the Central and Northern Europe anytime between 2-11,000 years ago.
+It was very cold in winter.
+Temperatures were dropping to negative values, snow was covering everything and the worst season to survive through was wintertime.
 The Moon would have been an unreliable marker to tell the seasons, even though the Moon must have been humankind’s first timekeeper.
-I’d also like to believe that these people, our ancestors, must have been avid stargazers.
-They left us numerous legends about the night sky, that would make Netflix series look pale in comparison, and in fact many Netflix series were written with inspiration from those stories.
+And when your survival depends on it, probably you get to be the best stargazer ever.

 As the Earth orbits the Sun, there is a subtle change in where the Sun rises and sets every day.
-This is in fact a cyclical change, a pattern that repeats every year: as seasons’ change, the Sun’s position will be lurking sideways, little by little, along the horizon.
+This is in fact a cyclical change, a pattern that repeats every year: as seasons’ change, the Sun’s position at sunrise and sunset will be lurking sideways, little by little every day.
 It will do that until it will reach the northernmost point and then it will start going back, journeying towards the southernmost point – just like a pendulum.
 This is because Earth’s axis does not change as it revolves around the Sun.
 In summer, the one of the poles is leaning towards the Sun and the other pole away from the Sun, which is why the seasons are reversed in the two hemispheres.
 But we can’t see that from Earth, we had to imagine it by looking on the horizon and noting how the Sun changes its setting and rising azimuth throughout the year.

-The Sun it’s been doing this for about 4.5 billion years but of course we only started to notice it only about 11,000 years ago.
+The Sun has been doing this for about 4.5 billion years but of course we only started to notice it only about 20 t0 10,000 years ago.
 We don’t really understand our past a lot of times, hence all these explanations that people try to come up with, the festive season and the shopping spree, could have originated from a time when people had little resources.
 We sometimes forget why we do things but we can look at them with a critical eye.
 Most of important festivals in the ancient central European world were celebrated just around and after the solstice.
-The days were very short, the nights were long, temperatures low and work in the field was done for the year and TV was not invented yet.
+The days were very short, the nights were long, temperatures low and work in the field was done for the year, TV was not invented yet.
 What else was there to do?

 Into the future